Région Sud-Ouest

 A region organized into several sub-zones

-The Southwest is generally divided into two main areas:
+The South-West is generally divided into two main zones:

-Located around the valleys of the Garonne , Dordogne , Lot and Tarn rivers, it notably includes:
+Located around the valleys of the Garonne, Dordogne, Lot, and Tarn, it notably includes:

 -